Doom (franchise): Doom 3 and cancelled fourth game (2000–2013)

 The troubled development of Quake had resulted in major staffing changes at id by 2000, with a number of key figures from the development of Doom having departed.
 This included the original designer John Romero, who was fired in 1996.
 In the interim, the company had hired former Doom modder Tim Willits.
 By 2000 a new non-Doom game was being designed, but id staff had a "lack of enthusiasm" for the project, and strongly desired to remake the original Doom instead.
 John Carmack, among others, announced internally that they were working on a Doom game- and would continue to do so unless the company fired them.
 While Paul Steed was indeed fired, work on the game did continue.

 The title was unveiled later that year as Doom 3.
 The design of the title would be led by Willits.
 Using the new id Tech 4 engine, numerous technical improvements were made over the classic series, allowing greater realism and interactivity.
 The game used voice acting and featured a greater focus on narrative than earlier titles.
 A demo of the game was shown at E3 2002 and was subsequently leaked online, well ahead of the 2004 release date.
 At the time, it was the first Doom title in seven years, and helped renew interest in the franchise.
 An expansion, Doom 3: Resurrection of Evil was released in 2005.
 Unlike the base game, the expansion was developed by Nerve Software.
-A 2012 "BFG Edition" featured both previous releases along with a new expansion entitled The Lost Mission.
+A 2012 BFG Edition featured both previous releases along with a new expansion entitled The Lost Mission.
+A version of Doom 3: BFG Edition called Doom 3: VR Edition was released on March 29, 2021 for the PlayStation 4 VR and PlayStation 5 via backwards compatibility.
+It includes all of the content from Doom 3: BFG Edition (the main campaign, Resurrection of Evil and The Lost Mission), except for multiplayer.